Mark Greaney: Other projects

 Greaney formed a new band towards the end of 2012 and described its influences as Manic Street Preachers, The Raconteurs and Smashing Pumpkins.
 Nothing has been heard of the project since November 2012.
 Greaney teamed up with Dublin band Cronin to record and release a cover of Gene Pitney's Something's Gotten Hold of My Heart in December 2013.
 Greaney surfaced with a new band in February 2015, Kollaps1, which made its live debut at the Mercantile in Dublin on 4 February.

 Personal life

 Greaney grew up in Dublin, Ireland to a businessman father and an artist mother.
 Greaney received a Jesuit schooling at Belvedere College in Dublin, which later influenced his lyric-writing.
-He is currently Head of Education at the British and Irish Modern Music Institute.
+He is the former Head of Education at the British and Irish Modern Music Institute.